-The unexplored and unexploited beaches of Las Grutas are located in the southern and chillier half of Argentina’s long coastline.
+Las Grutas is an area with unexplored and unexploited beaches located in the southern and chillier half of Argentina’s long coastline.

 Despite its location closer to Antarctica than popular beaches to the north, the Gulf of San Matias boasts the warmest and bluest waters, at almost 27 C, on the entire eastern seaboard.

 Located only 15km from San Antonio Oeste, Las Grutas, or ’The Caves,’ is so named for the coastal cliffs that line the beach.

 Here, clear waters are swimmable late into the fall, when vacationing crowds are thinned out and prices are low.

 Las Grutas is the perfect destination for those sick of the sticky, city summer heat who don’t want to join the ranks across the river in Punta del Este, Uruguay or get squeezed onto a towel-sized spot of land in Mar de Plata.

 Las Grutas is a little further afield, but worth the effort.
 Travelers can take a two-hour flight or an overnight bus ride from Buenos Aires (16 hours) and arrive in just in time for lunch.